-- 1. Three professional or academic recommendations - 2 Academic Paper on current issue in any field of study written in APA format.
+- 1. Three professional or academic letters of recommendation, submitted using the MAT-specific recommendation form (required for admission) - 2 Academic Paper on current issue in any field of study written in APA format.
 Paper should be written within the past six months. (requirement may be waived for students applying through a partner school district.) - 3.
 Fingerprints submitted to TSPC (must be cleared before placement for student teaching), must submit documentation that indicates this item has been completed - 4.
 Interview with program faculty